brodieaustin/avalon-novel/index.markdown

 "Perhaps, but I am responsibble for the ways of today, not of the past.
 Besides if you are who you are, it has been, what?
 Some fifteen years since you have paid his majesty a visit.
 And I am to assume from some street urchin's note announcing the presence of one of the king's recorders in the capital, that said recorder has decided to make his presence known."

-Tara couldn't help but interject into the conversation on behalf of her father, "My father has served the king loyally and well for as long as I can remember?"
+Tara couldn't help but interject into the conversation on behalf of her father, "My father has served the kingdom loyally and well for as long as I can remember?"

 The old man looked at her with a flat deadpan expression, "And how far back does your memory go, young lady?"